GOVIND-SINGH-RATHORE/Employee-Management-System/README.md

-# Student Management System 📚
+# Employee Management System 📚

-Welcome to the Student Management System project! 🚀 This project empowers you to efficiently manage student information, handle course registrations, and oversee administrative tasks.
+Welcome to the Employee Management System project! 🚀 This project empowers you to efficiently manage Employee information, handle name registrations, and oversee administrative tasks.
 Developed in Java and integrated with a MySQL database, it ensures seamless data storage and retrieval.